The Golden Rule

 The assumption was that business is secular, and service is religious.
 I have never been able to accept that line of arbitrary demarcation. . . .
 Is not service part and parcel of business?
 It seems to me so; business is therefore as much religious as it is secular.
 If we follow the admonition to love God, and our neighbors as ourselves, it will lead us to understand that, first of all, success is a matter of the spirit. --J. C. Penney

-Glimpses generally focuses on historical figures who have changed the church or affected the world in some overtly Christian way.
+Glimpses generally focus on historical figures who have changed the church or affected the world in some overtly Christian way.
 In that light, some might question our decision to spotlight J. C. Penney.
 This man was not a religious leader--he didn't even join a church until he was in his 70s--but he was a business leader.
 So are we writing about him simply because he was a Christian who happened to be rich and famous?

 In recent years, we have witnessed a steady stream of corporate executives defrauding their companies and stockholders.
 Surveys have found our nation's business schools at a loss to find an adequate philosophical basis on which to teach business ethics.
 In such a climate, the Biblical outlook and principles of J. C. Penney are a breath of fresh air.